The New Order

-The large population centers also benefited from the fact that a significant portion of the fighting took place in the space around the planet.
+The large population centers of Earth also benefited from the fact that a significant portion of the fighting took place in the distant space around the planet.
 The space around Earth had become a battlefield.
 From there all land-based forces and systems could be targeted and destroyed with little fear of retaliation from anything coming from below.
 To be a combatant, you had to have a space force.
 Victory was dependent upon controlling the heavens.
-Subsequently, the space above Earth became a caldron of war.
-On a daily basis, the skies twinkled from hundreds of nuclear explosions as armadas of space-fighters battled for control of this ultimate high ground.
-Despite these engagements, very little radiation from these space-born battles filtered into Earth's atmosphere.
+Subsequently, the outer orbit of Earth became a cauldron of war.
+Daily, the skies twinkled from hundreds of nuclear explosions as armadas of spacefighters battled for control of this ultimate high ground.
+Despite these engagements, very little radiation from these space-born battles filtered into Earth’s atmosphere.
 The bulk of it skirted around the planet along its radiation belt.

 By this time in Earth’s history, every major city about the globe maintained a fusion power plant.
 Up until the start of the war nearly all smaller communities were tethered to one of these power plants.
 The war’s destruction of these connecting power lines turned the large cities into energy oases.
 The bulk of earth’s human inhabitants soon recognized the large population centers as locations best equipped to endure the strain that the war had put on daily life.
 Shortly after the start of the war, the mass migration of peoples into the world’s large cities began.
 Out of the necessity to meet the demand of this burgeoning growth, skyscrapers were almost universally retrofitted into vertical farms.
 But this had a minimal effect at abating the crippling hunger that the world populace had begun to experience.